Survey Solutions to Customer Loss

 Businesses lose customers across many industries.
 While this is a natural market event, more and more companies struggle to find ways to stop their businesses from failing due to high customer loss rates.
-In the fall of 2012, CNN reported that American Airlines lost many of its most lucrative business passengers due to significant flight delays and cancellations due to pilot disputes over contract negotiations.
+CNN reported that American Airlines lost many of its most lucrative business passengers due to significant flight delays and cancellations due to pilot disputes over contract negotiations.

-NetFlix lost an estimated 850,000 to one million customers in September 2011 when it raised prices by 60% for DVD rentals and streaming content.
+NetFlix lost an estimated 850,000 to one million customers when it raised prices by 60% for DVD rentals and streaming content.
 As it turned out, better public relations and clearer, more timely explanations could have negated both customer loss and a bruised brand.

 Retail companies online depend on website pages loading quickly, which has a direct impact on sales and revenues.
 According to the Aberdeen Group, as reported by Herb Weisbaum of NBC News, a one-second delay in page load time is equivalent to 11% fewer page views, a 16% decrease in customer satisfaction, and a 7% loss in conversions – all bad for business.

 Sears dominated the retail market for years, as did JC Penney.
 Both have lost market share from low lost competitors like Wal-Mart and specialty stores like Abercrombie & Fitch.